MailToolbox/mail_plugger/docs/usage_in_ruby_on_rails.md

 ## API

-After to add `mail_plugger` gem and the gem of API of the mail provider, create `config/initializers/mail_plugger.rb` file and add something similar.
+After adding the `mail_plugger` gem and the gem of the API of the mail provider, create the `config/initializers/mail_plugger.rb` file and add something similar.

 ```ruby
 # NOTE: This is just an example for testing...